Now accepting applications for Fall 2015 semesterThe Program

 Students begin the program in the fall and complete their studies in a year and a half.

-To be admitted into the Program, an applicant must have successfully completed the following prerequisites in the last five years, with a grade of B or better (students will not be matriculated into the program until they have fulfilled all the following prerequisites).
+To be considered for the Program, an applicant must have successfully completed the following prerequisites in the last five years, with a grade of B or better.
 Students can also take these courses at the College of Mount Saint Vincent, prior to beginning the Accelerated Nursing Program.

 - Anatomy and Physiology I and II